JohnyJames9496/hms/README.md

 # HMS (Hostel Mess Management System)

-Welcome to the HMS project!
-This application is designed to streamline hostel mess management for both administrators and students.

-## Overview

 HMS (Hostel Mess Management System) provides a centralized platform to manage hostel mess operations — including student registration, meal scheduling, payment tracking, and billing.
 It features role-based access for admins and students, with a responsive UI and a secure REST API backend.

 ## Tech Stack